kingsBSD/DDH-OneTrueBox/README.md

 Edit "/etc/sudoers" with `sudo visudo -f /etc/sudoers` and add the line `ubuntu ALL=(ALL) NOPASSWD:ALL`.

 Log out of the VM, Ansible can now do the rest.
 Grab the [cran module](https://github.com/yutannihilation/ansible-module-cran).
-One more hideous concession to convenience: `export ANSIBLE_HOST_KEY_CHECKING=False` Finally, run the playbook: `ansible-playbook --module-path=./ansible-module-cran/library otb.yml`
+One more hideous concession of security to convenience: `export ANSIBLE_HOST_KEY_CHECKING=False` Finally, run the playbook: `ansible-playbook --module-path=./ansible-module-cran/library otb.yml`

-For convenience, just build and run the Docker container:
+For convenience, just build and run the supplied Docker image: (The base [Alpine](https://hub.docker.com/_/alpine/) image is very small.)

 ```
 sudo docker build -t otb ddh-otb/DDH-OneTrueBox